meftasadat/bio/backend/app/content/markdown/bio.md

 ---
 name: Mefta Sadat
 title: Staff Software Engineer
 summary: I specialize in MLOps and Agentic AI.
-9+ years of experience building production ML Systems.
+9+ YoE.
 ---

 I'm a Staff Software Engineer at Loblaw Digital, specializing in MLOps, Agentic AI, and scalable data platforms.
 With over 9 years of experience, I bridge the gap between research and production, building systems that serve millions of users.